saros-project/saros/docs/contribute/saros-server.md

 title: Saros Server Development
 ---

-## What is the Saros Server
+## What is the Saros Server?

-Please refer to the [User Documentation](../documentation/saros-server.md) for an explaination and the use-case of the saros server.
+Please refer to the [User Documentation](../documentation/saros-server.md) for an explanation and the use-case of the Saros server.

 Technically it is a headless session-host.